mbansal2006/drug_monitor/README.md

 - Domestic capacity planning
 - Strategic sourcing evaluations

 All scoring and site data are derived from U.S. government and intergovernmental sources, including the FDA, GSA, BIS, OFAC, the U.S. State Department, NATO, and the OECD.
+The system updates weekly.
+However, note that many data sources such as openFDA are updated infrequently such as on a quarterly basis.

 Built with Palantir Foundry, the model is fully queryable in all directions—allowing seamless tracing from drugs to manufacturers to global production sites and back, enabling comprehensive, multidimensional analysis of the supply chain.
 Users can filter and pivot across any dimension in Palantir Foundry (e.g., by drug class, country risk, or manufacturer).